scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 day
 - **Damage Type:** death

-You conjure a number of deadly, black thorn arrows.
-Make a spellcasting roll to conjure up to 5 arrows, adding a bad die for every arrow conjured.
-These arrows can be thrown instead of fired from a bow.
-When thrown they use your spellcasting roll for the attack and have a range of 10.

-When used the arrow explodes into black smoke.
-The target and all adjacent creatures make a Stamina save against the attack.
-On failure the main target takes 1 wound and 2 wound dice in damage with each adjacent creature taking 1 wound die instead.
-On a critical each target is blind until the end of their next turn.
+You conjure up to 5 deadly, blackthorn arrows.
+Make a spellcasting roll against a bad die per arrow.
+The arrows can be thrown up to 10 tiles or fired from a bow.
+When used the arrows explode into a 3x3 tile cloud of black smoke.
+All creatures in the smoke make a stamina save against your spellcasting roll.
+On failure they take a wound and a wound die in death damage, becoming blind until the end of their next turn on a critical.

 You conjure an additional arrow for every level above 2nd.